aflin/rampart/docs/source/sql-set.rst

    available in the index.

 ..
 [2]
-   In version 7 (or ``compatibilityversion`` 7) and later, note that in create mode, an empty source string will result in an empty (zero-items) strlst: this helps maintain consistency of empty-string meaning empty-set for strlst, as is true in other contexts.
-In version 6 and earlier an empty source string produced a one-empty-string-item strlst in create mode.
+   Note that in create mode, an empty source string will result in an empty (zero-items) strlst: this helps maintain consistency of empty-string meaning empty-set for strlst, as is true in other contexts.

 Query Protection
 ~~~~~~~~~~~~~~~~